seanpue/graphtransliterator/docs/usage.rst

 Overview
 ========
-Graph Transliterator requires that you must first configure a :class:`GraphTransliterator`.
+Graph Transliterator requires that you first configure a :class:`GraphTransliterator`.
 Then you can transliterate an input string using :meth:`GraphTransliterator.transliterate`.
-There are a few additional methods that can be used to extract information for specific use cases, such as details about which rules were matches.
+There are a few additional methods that can be used to extract information for specific use cases, such as details about which rules were matched.

 Configuration
 =============